-A lemon law claim is a breach of contract claim against the manufacturer of a vehicle.
+A lemon law claim is a breach of contract, and specifically, a breach of warranty claim against the manufacturer of a vehicle.
 In California, lemon law derives from the Song Beverly Consumer Warranty Act, which was enacted by the California State Legislature.
 It is designed to protect consumers from defective vehicles.
 You can find the law in California's Civil Code.

 When you buy a new car from a dealership, the car manufacturer gives the buyer "promises" in the form of an expressed warranty and an implied warranty of merchantability.
 The warranties guarantee that the vehicle will "conform" to their promises.

 If the car does not conform to these promises, and these "nonconformities" would "substantially impair the vehicle's use, value, or safety," the manufacturer may have breached the contract.

 Both expressed and implied warranties run concurrently, meaning they run at the same time.